 There is limited funding, with an allocation to be made available each year by DEFRA, Local Levy and DCC.
 Applications will therefore be prioritised based on fixed criteria set out in the PLR Grant Policy Document in order to maximize the number of properties benefitting from this opportunity and to ensure those properties with the greatest need will receive the funding.

-If you believe you are eligible to apply for the grant, as detailed in the Policy, you must first complete an Application form and either email to firstname.lastname@example.org or post to Flood & Coastal Risk Management, Lucombe House, County Hall, Topsham Road, Exeter EX2 4QD in order for your application to be considered.
+If you believe you are eligible to apply for the grant, as detailed in the Policy, you must first complete an Application form (also available in PDF format) and either email to firstname.lastname@example.org or post to Flood & Coastal Risk Management, Lucombe House, County Hall, Topsham Road, Exeter EX2 4QD in order for your application to be considered.

 Important things to note: